RisingFlamesUK/kna-test-bed/docs/components.md

 None

 **Behavior & details**
 Used by Docker helpers and scaffold helpers for consistent naming/paths.
+Reporter bullets keep output phrasing consistent.

 **Error behavior**
 N/A